about the artist....

 According to the artist, watercolor “is fascinating because of its many facets and often-unpredictable nature which requires moment-to-moment creativity.
 Whatever the medium, I use brilliant pigments, and paint with discipline, abandon, spontaneity and precision, depending on my feelings and surroundings.
 There is nothing timid about my palette, and I enjoy taking risks.”

-Nikolai Olivieri has a degree in Fine Art and Spanish from Carroll University and a Masters in Teaching from Cardinal Stritch University.
+Nikolai Olivieri has a degree in Art and Spanish from Carroll University and a Masters in Teaching from Cardinal Stritch University.
 She has exhibited in galleries locally and nationally, done many juried exhibitions and has work in both private and corporate collections.

 Select Exhibitions: